ntnu-arl/aerial_gym_simulator/README.md

 Welcome to the [Aerial Gym Simulator](https://www.github.com/ntnu-arl/aerial_gym_simulator) repository.
 Please refer to our [documentation](https://ntnu-arl.github.io/aerial_gym_simulator/) for detailed information on how to get started with the simulator, and how to use it for your research.

 The Aerial Gym Simulator is a high-fidelity physics-based simulator for training Micro Aerial Vehicle (MAV) platforms such as multirotors to learn to fly and navigate cluttered environments using learning-based methods.
 The environments are built upon the underlying [NVIDIA Isaac Gym](https://developer.nvidia.com/isaac-gym) simulator.
 We offer aerial robot models for standard planar quadrotor platforms, as well as fully-actuated platforms and multirotors with arbitrary configurations.
-These configurations are supported with low-level and high-level geometric controllers that reside on the GPU and provide parallelization for the simultaneous control of (hundreds of) thousands of multirotors.
+These configurations are supported with low-level and high-level geometric controllers that reside on the GPU and provide parallelization for the simultaneous control of thousands of multirotors.

 This is the *second release* of the simulator and includes a variety of new features and improvements.
 Task definition and environment configuration allow for fine-grained customization of all the environment entities without having to deal with large monolithic environment files.
-Custom rendering framework allows obtaining depth, and segmentation images at high speeds and can be used to simulate custom sensors such as LiDARs with varying properties.
+A custom rendering framework allows obtaining depth, and segmentation images at high speeds and can be used to simulate custom sensors such as LiDARs with varying properties.
 The simulator is open-source and is released under the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

 Aerial Gym Simulator allows you to train state-based control policies in under a minute: